-We are developing our marketing and sales organization to support Cortrophin Gel and have no experience in marketing prescription rare disease drug products.
+We are continuing to develop our marketing and sales organization to support Cortrophin Gel and have no experience in marketing prescription rare disease drug products.
 If we are unable to successfully establish marketing and sales capabilities for Cortrophin Gel, our business will suffer.